 \subsection{Model Robustness in 1D biosignal classification}

 Extracting generalized and robust representations has been one of the most important long-standing goals of machine learning \cite{6472238}.
-To test and improve the generalizabilty prowess and robustness of deep learning models, several fields have emerged, such as Domain Adaptation \cite{wang2018deep}, Transfer Learning \cite{zhuang2020comprehensive}, and Domain Generalization \cite{zhou2022domain, 10233054, ballas_multi}, which use data from non-i.i.d. distributions or out-of-distribution (OOD) data for model evaluation.
-These distinct data distributions are referred to as data \textit{Domains}, as they are most often the outcome of different data generating processes.
+To test and improve the generalizabilty and robustness of deep learning models, several fields have emerged, such as Domain Adaptation \cite{wang2018deep}, Transfer Learning \cite{zhuang2020comprehensive}, and Domain Generalization \cite{zhou2022domain, 10233054, ballas_multi}, which use data from non-IID distributions or out-of-distribution (OOD) data for model evaluation.
+These distinct data distributions are referred to as data \textit{Domains}, as they are most often the outcome of different data-generating processes.
 Here, we reference prior works which fall under the above research fields.